 A big reason to choose one of these phones over the other may end up just being software.
-Huawei is still being forced to try its own route, using the open source version of Android that doesn't come with Play Store or Google Play Services.
+Huawei has been forced to try its own route, using the open source version of Android that doesn't come with Play Store or Google Play Services.
 That means hoping your most-used apps are on the Huawei AppGallery.
 While it's improving every week, not all the most popular apps are on there yet.

 From a hardware perspective, Huawei's cameras seem to offer more, especially with the extra zoom capabilities, but Samsung's display being noticeably bigger and having a much smaller punch-hole camera means there's less intrusion.

-In the end, it's still difficult to recommend any Huawei phone without Google Play Services, and so Samsung will still give you the most complete experience, even if Huawei's hardware is fantastic.
+In the end - although the situation is improving all the time - it's still difficult to recommend any Huawei phone without Google Play Services, and so Samsung will still give you the most complete experience, even if Huawei's hardware is fantastic.